giovantenne/CG2-T1D/README.md

 - Your phone/computer should prompt you with a login/welcome page.
 If not you can simply browse to the following address: http://172.217.28.1.
 You should then be able to see and access the device setup interface.
 - On the menu click “Configure new AP”.
 You should then be presented with a list of existing WiFi networks.
 - Click on your network SSID name, enter your passphrase and click “Apply”.
-- Browse to the QR code displayed on the screen to enter your CGM credentials (currently only Abbott Freestyle Libre 2 is supported).
+- Browse to the QR code displayed on the screen to enter your CGM credentials.
 Enter:
-  - Email and password for LibreView
+  - LibreView: email, password, patient index (0 for first, 1 for second…)
-  - Patient index (0 for first, 1 for second…)
+  - Dexcom: username/email/phone, password, region (US / Out of US / Japan)

 You also can easily update the device firmware by downloading the latest version, if needed, from the following link: https://github.com/giovantenne/CG2-T1D/releases